Parallax scrolling is an effect used to create the illusion of depth by having several layers moving at different speeds.

 Let's see an example with a few layers.

-Notice the depth effect as you scroll the page.
+Notice the depth effect as you scroll this area.